Dropout Neural Network Training Viewed from a Percolation Perspective: Breakdown of Dropout due to Percolation

 \subsubsection{Discussion}

-\paragraph{Learning rates form continuous time axis.} The term $\sum_{t=0}^{T(n)-1} \alpha_t^{(n)}$ in \Cref{thm:4:main} can be thought of as a transformation of the discrete training time axis into a continuous time axis.
-In particular, each update is weighted by the learning rate, and thus we can instead think about these updates as continuously driving the process by some gradient for a time~$\alpha_t$.
-As such, the bound in \Cref{thm:4:main} can be seen as a product of the transformed time and the percolation probability.
-This continuous time scaling perspective is also taken by the \gls{ODE} method \cite[Chapter 5]{Kushner.ea:2003:Stochastic}.
+\paragraph{Learning rates form continuous time axis.} The term $\sum_{t=0}^{T(n)-1} \alpha_t^{(n)}$ in \zcref[S]{thm:4:main} can be thought of as a transformation of the discrete training time axis into a continuous time axis~\cite[Chapter 5]{Kushner.ea:2003:Stochastic}.
+As such, the bound in \zcref[S]{thm:4:main} can be seen as a product of the transformed time and the percolation probability.

+In particular, observe that with smaller percolation probabilities, parameters can move less distance within a fixed iteration budget.
+This means that convergence of the training algorithm slows down.

-\paragraph{\Cref{thm:4:main} implies \emph{lazy training} holds.} \Cref{thm:4:main} shows that for very deep networks, the parameter process does not move far from the initialisation.
-This is similar to the idea of lazy training which is the assumption that when training in the strongly over-parameterised case, the parameters move little from their initial value.
-As such, the \gls{NN} can be approximated well by a linear model around the initialisation.
-Under regular \gls{SGD}, this holds if the curvature of the loss function is much larger than that of the \gls{NN} \cite{Chizat.ea:2019:Lazy}.
-Lazy training is used in practice for cheaper training steps, but it is also used in theoretical work to obtain convergence results due to the convenient properties of linear models \cite{Mianjy.ea:2020:Convergence,Chizat.ea:2019:Lazy}. \Cref{thm:4:main} implies that for a sufficiently deep network, we can bound the probability that the process stays within an arbitrarily small region around the initialisation, upon which the \gls{NN} can be approximated well by a linear function.
+\paragraph{\zcref[S]{thm:4:main} implies lazy training.} \zcref[S]{thm:4:main} shows that for very deep networks, the parameters do not move far from the initialisation.
+This is similar to the idea of lazy training.

+Lazy training refers to training in a strongly over-parameterised scenario in which parameters move little from their initial value.
+The \gls{NN} can then be approximated by a linear model around the initialisation.
+Lazy training is used in practice for cheaper training steps, but it is also used in theoretical work to obtain convergence results~\cite{Mianjy.ea:2020:Convergence,Chizat.ea:2019:Lazy}.

+In particular, \zcref[S]{thm:4:main} implies that for a sufficiently deep network, the probability that the process stays within an arbitrarily small region around the initialisation, during which the \gls{NN} can be approximated by a linear function, can be bounded.
 We may be able to use such a linear approximation to further characterise the parameter process.

-\paragraph{Gradient norm bounds are alone an incomplete picture.} The related works \cite{Senen-Cerda.ea:2020:Almost, Mohtashami.ea:2022:Masked} characterise the averages of the dropout gradient.
+\paragraph{Gradient norm bounds are alone an incomplete picture.} References~\cite{Senen-Cerda.ea:2025:Almost, Mohtashami.ea:2022:Masked} characterise the averages of the dropout gradient.
 This is a weak characterisation of convergence and does not imply convergence of the iterates to the minimiser of the intended objective as demonstrated by our results.
 In particular, the gradient estimate decays with percolation probability $\theta(n)$ as the networks grow large and thus the convergence obtained from these results may be induced by the percolation probability.